-Land Use
+Land Use 3.5.2

 The Subject Site is located on lands designated as Residential according to the City of Windsor - Primary Plan.
-In addition, the Subject Site is located within the East Riverside Planning Area (Volume II of the
+In addition, the Subject Site is located within the East Riverside Planning Area (Volume II of the Official Plan) and is designated as a Residential Neighbourhood.
+Official Plan Amendment No. 159 states that High Profile residential dwellings are to be directed to the City Centre, Mixed Use Centres and Mixed Use Corridors.
+As such, a site specific Official Plan Amendment to permit the High Profile residential dwellings on the Subject Site will be required to facilitate the proposed development, in addition to increase the maximum permitted building height from 4 storeys to 12 storeys.

-Official Plan) and is designated as a Residential Neighbourhood.
-Official Plan Amendment No. 159 states that High Profile residential dwellings are not a permitted use under the Residential land use designation.
-As such, an Official Plan Amendment will be required to facilitate the proposed development.
-Further, the Residential Neighbourhood land use designation does not permit multiple dwellings greater than (3) to four (4) storeys in height and restricts density to forty (40) dwelling units per hectare (OP, Vol. II, 2.7.7.3).
-As such, an Official Plan Amendment will be required to facilitate the proposed development.
+Further, the Residential Neighbourhood land use designation does not permit multiple dwellings greater than (3) to four (4) storeys in height and restricts density to 40 dwelling units per hectare.
+As such, a site specific Official Plan Amendment with requests to add an increased maximum permitted density from 40 units per hectare (UPH) to 130 UPH and to add an increased maximum permitted height from 4-storeys to 12-storeys will be required to facilitate the proposed development.